ewagorka/Password-Generator/README.md

 * I practised using while loops (and breaking from them at certain points) and if statements
 * I learned how to turn an array into a single string by using the .join method

 In comparison to the previous challenges, this one proved to be considerably more challenging.
 However, it was also a lot of fun to work on, and it was very rewarding to see it work in the end.

-## My Approach
-I started off by reading the instructions and studying the provided code.

-After that I've put a lot of console.log commands within the code to better understand how it works and how I can use the functions within each other.
-After that read the criteria again, divided it into more managable tasks and started to code.

-Each